AGGRESSIVE ADVOCACY. UNPARALLELED SERVICE.

 For victims of securities misconduct, relying entirely on the SEC is rarely a good idea.
 The SEC, as helpful as it can be, is still a large bureaucracy where things can get lost, which is quite common in all but the most major fraud cases.
 The SEC complaint on its own will likely not be enough to help you recover what you have lost.

 Retaining a securities lawyer allows you to pursue multiple avenues of justice.
-For example, if you were defrauded by an advisor or broker, your attorney can represent you in FINRA, JAMS or AAA arbitration (as arbitration is most often required in these cases) or in court.
+For example, if you were defrauded by an advisor or broker, your attorney can represent you in FINRA, JAMS, or AAA arbitration (as arbitration is most often required in these cases) or in court.

 Get Help From Our Skilled SEC Lawyers